You wake up in the middle of the night with the unmistakable sharp pain of a UTI.

 I knew adding a supplement to my regular budget could get expensive.
 I regularly buy several supplements like multi-vitamins and such and wasn’t super excited to add another one to the everyday routine.
 But I knew I had to.
 This is what eventually led me to using cranberry powder vs. cranberry pills.
 I also like using d-mannose powder and have had good results with both but I will get into the pros and cons of d-mannose later.

 I had to take a few things into consideration when narrowing down the best product for everyday use.
 Of course, one of the biggest factors was price.
 I don’t mean the actual product price at the time of purchase.
 I mean the long-term price.
-It was now a part of my monthly budget.
+It was now a part of my budget.
 I realized running down to the local drugstore wasn’t going to be the best option when it came to getting the best price.
-A single pack of cranberry pills may only be $5-$15 and that doesn’t seem terrible, but for everyday use to prevent UTI that was going to add up quickly.
+A single pack of cranberry pills may only be $5-$15 and that doesn’t seem terrible, but for everyday use to prevent UTI or for stocking up, that was going to add up quickly.

 I also realized, many products have added vitamin c and other supplements.
 This might be perfect for someone else, but I already get vitamin c in my multi-vitamin and other supplements.
 I wanted to be able to take extra cranberry as needed without getting too much of other additional supplements.
 This made it even more difficult to locate the products I wanted locally as most have added vitamins and supplements.